At last! You can visit us for live and in-person shows Summer 2021!

 Inspired by the extraordinary Lewis Carroll novel – a magical sound and visual promenade installation in the Explorers’ Garden, produced in Gaelic and English and suitable for all ages to wander through in wonder!

-Smoking is Bad for You (August and September)
+Smoking is Bad for You (various dates 19 August – 10 September)

 A stage adaption of Anton Chekov‘s short story.
 Chekhov’s tale is an entertaining comedy, we begin at a lecture on the harmful effects of tobacco and our lecturer reveals more about his life and relationships, laying out his lost dreams in this dramatic monologue.